A pregnant woman holding a sonogram picture with a peach-colored background

 If you’re pregnant, or trying to become pregnant, you may notice you’re getting more UTIs than usual.
 There’s likely two main reasons for that:

-- Sex is a big trigger for UTIs, as the act of penetration can force bacteria into the urethra.
+• Sex is a big trigger for UTIs, as the act of penetration can force bacteria into the urethra.
 Basically, the more sex you’re having, the higher your risk of developing a UTI.
 Always, always pee after sex to help flush this bacteria and prevent infection.
-You can also try D-Mannose, an ingredient that’s been backed by research to help keep bacteria from adhering to the bladder and urethra.
+You can also try D-Mannose, an ingredient that flushes bacteria from your urinary tract and supports against infection naturally.

 If you find yourself with UTI symptoms during pregnancy, tell your healthcare provider right away.
 UTIs are common during pregnancy, but they can still lead to complications so you’ll want to have them treated as soon as possible.